 This stuff is great!
 I actually like it better than Batiste because it doesn’t coat your head in goop.
 After using your hair is immediately refreshed and smells and feels great!
 No heavy residue, just run a brush through it after use and it will look and feel like you just shampooed and conditioned your hair!

-Perfect for days when you’re short of time, the Dove Volume and Fullness Dry Shampoo instantly absorb oil, conveniently cleaning, reviving, and volumizing hair in one.
+Perfect for days when you’re short of time, the dry shampoo instantly absorbs oil, conveniently cleaning, reviving, and volumizing hair in one.

 This volumizing dry shampoo was custom crafted specifically for those with flat hair that can be oily, a little limp, or weighed down between washes.

 Too much dry shampoo can cause irritation or build-up in some hair types, so be sure to treat them as a backup to hair washing and not as a replacement (as tempting as it may be).

 2. Living Proof Dry Shampoo For Oily Hair

 What We Don’t Like